Mandatory e-invoicing in the public sector

 • Ask your accounting system or invoicing system provider if they can send e-invoices in the PEPPOL network according to the BIS Billing 3 standard.

 • If you do not have a provider as mentioned above, you can contact a certified Peppol accesspoint.
-You can find the Peppol accesspoints here https://peppol.eu/who-is-who/peppol-certified-aps/ External link..
+Visit Peppol website (peppol.org) External link..

 What is the cost to send e-invoices through the Peppol network